 Eligible Wisconsin high school seniors who have the highest grade point average in each public and private high school throughout the State of Wisconsin are awarded this scholarship.
 Recipients receive $2,250 per year which will be applied toward tuition at select Wisconsin colleges.

-Wisconsin residents that enroll in a college or vocational/technical school may qualify for this scholarship—as long as they are in a course of study leading to a two- or four-year degree in police science, criminal justice, or a law enforcement-related field.
+Wisconsin residents who enroll in a college or vocational/technical school may qualify for this scholarship—as long as they are in a course of study leading to a two- or four-year degree in police science, criminal justice, or a law enforcement-related field.

 This $2,000 scholarship opportunity is awarded to one Wisconsin high school senior who plans to major in mathematics education or to have a mathematics concentration at the elementary or middle school level.